Joeyh021/mentea/README.md

 - WRITE TESTS.
 I MEAN IT.
   - Write tests before or at the same time you are writing the code you intend to test
   - `pytest --cov` will give a code coverage report which tells you how much of your code is covered by the tests.
 Use this to help write comprehensive tests
+- Document code as you write it using module, class, and function docstrings
+  - `pylint` will pick up any that you miss
+- Comment code thoroughly